What is acclimatisation?

 Acclimatisation is all to do with your body learning to cope with a reduced oxygen supply.

 The dangers of inadequate acclimatisation

-When you don’t acclimatise properly, you develop altitude sickness.
+When you don’t acclimatise properly to a higher elevation, you develop altitude sickness.

 What is altitude sickness?